Cloud Based |

 1. The Drawing - Delivered as a PDF.

 Note: I didn't call it the 2D drawing.
 This really bugs me, what other kind of drawings are there?
-Stop using that idiotic term!!!
+Please stop using that idiotic term!!!

 2. The 3D Model - Delivered as a native or neutral 3D file format.

 Today this is the replacement for the drawing.
-We now design in 3D, I started this in 1982 and it was in the realm of the draftsman mostly through to the end of the century due to still delivering the AID as a print.
+We now design in 3D, I started this in 1982 and it was in the realm of the draftsman mostly through to the end of the century due to still delivering, what Boeing draftsman fondly called the flat file, as a print.
 Companies soon realized that the engineer could do the design directly in 3D and there was no need for the draftsman.
 Sadly, they did not plan for this transition which demands a thorough knowledge of engineering documentation.

 3. The AID (Associated Information Document) delivered as a PDF.

-We now create the reference documentation at the end of the design.
+We now create the reference documentation at the end of the design cycle.

 The AID looks very much like the drawing.
 But that is where the similarities end.
 This is a much, much easier document to create.
 It is based on and associated to the 3D model and created in a documentation module of the native CAD software.
 Any time the model is changed the dimensions in the AID are affected and show the change.